chr7s-xyz/aws-portfolio/README.md

 Challenge:
-API gw manually tested working fine but lambda not invoked in js when opening portfolio in browser -Enabled Lambda proxy integration and deployed API.
+API gw manually tested working fine but lambda not invoked in js when opening portfolio in browser
+  - Enabled Lambda proxy integration and deployed API.
-  -CORS setup check for headers
+  - CORS setup check for headers

 Step 6: Connect Lambda to API Gateway